scottbw/analytics-udd/extension.md

 Identifies the extension used.

 ### Valid Values
-Label drawn from a vocabulary of valid labels for extensions maintained by ORGANISATION.
+Label drawn from a vocabulary of valid labels for extensions maintained by CONTROLLER.

 ### Format
 String (255)